jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-29/chapter-1.md

-+++
+---
+heading: "Chapter 1"
-title=  "The Infancy of Rome and the Wars it sustained." heading=  "Chapter 1 of Volume 3" date=  2021-09-30 author=  "Montesquieu" image=  "/covers/spirit.jpg" description=  "The Spirit of the Laws Volume 3" linkb=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-45" linkbtext=  "Chapter 45" linkf=  "/research/montesquieu/spirit-of-the-laws/book-29/chapter-2" linkftext=  "Chapter 2"
+title: "The Infancy of Rome and the Wars it sustained"
-+++
+weight: 4
+description: "Some nations chose to preserve their ancient usages and not assist Rome"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 We are not to form to ourselves an idea of the city of Rome, in its infancy, from the cities which exist at this time, except we have in view those of the Crim Tartars, built for the stowing and securing of plunder, cattle, fruits, and other produce of the country.

 The ancient names of the chief places in Rome, are all relative to this use.

 Rome didn't even have streets unless we call their central roads as such.
-The houses were=
+The houses were:
 - straggling,
 - built in an irregular manner, and
 - very small